everlasterVR/everlastervr.github.io/_plugins/tittymagic/v5.2/main_physics_parameters.md

 ### Twist Angle Target

 Forward axis target angle of the pectoral joint.
+The actual angle depends on the pectoral joint's vertical angle.
+When the person is horizontal, the twist angle is zeroed.
+When upside down, it is inverted.
+This prevents the issue where using the angle to cause breasts to poke more inward or outward would have the opposite effect when upside down.